-Deep-space missions will be performed in the future by several stand-alone CubeSats.
-For limited budget reasons, these spacecraft need to follow operational-compliant trajectories: transfers with thrusting and coasting periods imposed at pre-defined time instants.
+Stand-alone deep-space CubeSats are the future of the space sector.
+For limited budget reasons, these spacecraft need to follow operational-compliant (OC) trajectories: transfers with thrusting and coasting periods imposed at pre-defined time instants.
 Traditional trajectory optimisation algorithms exhibit convergence problems when handling discontinuous constraints.
-In this work, a homotopic direct collocation approach is presented: it employs a continuation algorithm that maps the classical bang-bang trajectory of a fuel-optimal low-thrust problem into an operational-compliant solution.
+In this work, a homotopic direct collocation approach is presented.
+It employs a continuation algorithm that maps the classical bang-bang trajectory of a fuel-optimal low-thrust problem into an OC solution.
 M-ARGO CubeSat mission is considered as case study for validation, including a realistic thruster model with variable specific impulse and maximum thrust.
 The trajectories computed with the developed algorithm are compared with non-operational-compliant solutions.
 Our algorithm produces transfers similar to the optimal solutions with no operational constraint, both in terms of thrusting profile and propellant mass.